CantoLang/canto/docs/canto in a nutshell.md

 A definition can contain another definition, referred to as a child definition.
 The following definition of greetings contains a child definition called ```hello```:
 ```
-    greetings [=
+    greetings {
         hello [| <h1>Hello, world.</h1> |]
-    =]
+    }
 ```

-A child definition, though, is not a construction, and is ignored by Bento when the containing definition is instantiated.
+A child definition, though, is not a construction, and is ignored by Canto when the containing definition is instantiated.
 So given the above definition, the construction
 ```
         greetings;
 ```

 would yield no output because the definition of greetings contains no constructions.
 But a definition can contain both child definitions and constructions.
 For example:
 ```
-    greetings [=
+    greetings {
         hello [| <h1>Hello, world.</h1> |]

         hello;
-    =]
+    }
 ```

 In this case, when ```greetings``` is instantiated, you get